fined-nsu/CherokeeLanguageStudyTool/Testing/Testing.md

 # Project Testing information

+The project testing folder can be found here: [Testing Folder][Testing].

 ### Test Plan Documentation

 Here is a link to the project test plan in PDF form.
 The plan includes separate pages for each forms tests and results.